Government Center station (MBTA)

 Government Center station is an MBTA subway station in Boston, Massachusetts.
 It is located at the intersection of Tremont, Court and Cambridge Streets in the Government Center area.
 It is a transfer point between the light rail Green Line and the rapid transit Blue Line.
 With the Green Line platform having opened in 1898, the station is the third-oldest operating subway station (and the second-oldest of the quartet of "hub stations") in the MBTA system; only Park Street and Boylston are older.
-The station previously served Scollay Square before its demolition for the creation of Boston City Hall Plaza.
+The station previously served Scollay Square, which was demolished for the creation of Boston City Hall Plaza.

-The station was closed on March 22, 2014 for a major renovation, which included retrofitting the station for accessibility and building a new glass headhouse on City Hall Plaza.
-The new fully accessible station was reopened on March 21, 2016.
+The station was closed on March 22, 2014, for a major renovation, which included retrofitting the station for accessibility and building a new glass headhouse on City Hall Plaza.
+The newly fully accessible station was reopened on March 21, 2016.